Listed by author:

 A piece of bone, found at Trondhjem in 1901, with the following runic

-inscription (about AD 1050) cut on it: "I loved her as a maiden; I will
+inscription (about AD 1050) cut on it: "I loved her as a maiden;

 not trouble Erlend's detestable wife; better she should be a widow."